 - Observation data providers, which can be operational agencies, marine research centres, universities, national oceanographic data centres and satellite data centres. - Integrators of marine data, such as the Copernicus in-situ data thematic centre (for access to near real-time data acquired by continuous, automatic and permanent observation networks) or the SeaDataNet infrastructure (for quality controlled, long-term time series acquired by all ocean observation initiatives, missions, or experiments), ICES and EurOBIS for biodiversity observations, and the new European Marine Observation and Data Network (EMODnet) portals.
 The integrators that will support both data providers, willing to share their observation data, and users requesting access to oceanographic data (historic, real-time and forecasts).
-Integrators develop new services to facilitate data access and increase the use of both existing and new observational data. - Links with international and cross-disciplinary initiatives, such as GEOSS (Global Earth Observation System of Systems), both for technical solutions to improve harmonization in an interdisciplinary global context.
+Integrators develop new services to facilitate data access and increase the use of both existing and new observational data.

+• Links with international and cross-disciplinary initiatives, such as GEOSS (Global Earth Observation System of Systems), both for technical solutions to improve harmonization in an interdisciplinary global context.

-3.1.
-Towards an integrated EU data system
+2.1 Towards an integrated EU data system

-ODYSSEA aims to contribute to improving data availability for end-users and stakeholders across the Mediterranean basin, addressing both the open sea and the coastal zone.
-One goal is to ensure that data from different and diverse in-situ observing networks and forecasting models are readily accessible and useable.
-To achieve this, the strategy is to move towards an integrated data system that harmonizes work flows, processes data according to existing standards and disseminates data produced by the insitu observing and modelling network system, while integrating in-situ observations into existing European and international data infrastructures (the so called "Integrators").
-Such Integrators include: the Copernicus INS TAC, SeaDataNet NODCs, EMODnet, EurOBIS, and GEOSS.
+ODYSSEA aims to contribute to improve data availability across the Mediterranean basin, addressing both the open sea and the coastal zone.
+One goal is to ensure that data from different and diverse insitu observing networks and forecasting models are readily accessible and useable.
+To achieve this, the strategy is to move towards an integrated data system that harmonizes work flows, data processing and data distribution across the in-situ observing network systems, and integrates in-situ observations into existing European and international data infrastructures (the so called "Integrators").
+These include the Copernicus INS TAC, SeaDataNet NODCs, EMODnet, EurOBIS, and GEOSS.